chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 > What do you understand about this role?

-From the job description, I understand this frontend role has two main areas.
+From the job description, I understand this frontend role has some main areas.

 First, UI development - creating user interfaces that are both visually appealing and functional, using Vue, TypeScript for the platform.